 The actor and the critic can be implemented by artificial neural networks consisting of neuron-like units having learning rules based on the policy-gradient actor-critic method described in Section 13.5.
 Each connection in these networks is like a synapse between neurons in the brain, and the learning rules correspond to rules governing how synaptic efficacies change as functions of the activities of the presynaptic and the postsynaptic neurons, together with neuromodulatory input corresponding to input from dopamine neurons.
 In this setting, each synapse has its own eligibility trace that records past activity involving that synapse.
-The only difference between the actor and critic learning rules is that they use different kinds of eligibility traces: the critic unit's traces are non-contingent because they do not involve the critic unit's output, whereas the actor unit's traces are contingent because in addition to the actor unit's input, they depend on the actor unit's correspond to rules governing plasticity of corticostriatal synapses that convey signals from the cortex to the principal neurons in the dorsal and ventral striatal subdivisions, synapses that also receive inputs from dopamine neurons.
+The only difference between the actor and critic learning rules is that they use different kinds of eligibility traces: the critic unit's traces are non-contingent because they do not involve the critic unit's output, whereas the actor unit's traces are contingent because in addition to the actor unit's input, they depend on the actor unit's output.
+In the hypothetical implementation of an actor-critic system in the brain, these learning rules respectively correspond to rules governing plasticity of corticostriatal synapses that convey signals from the cortex to the principal neurons in the dorsal and ventral striatal subdivisions, synapses that also receive inputs from dopamine neurons.